 Students register online for classes during assigned registration periods prior to the beginning of each term.
-The course will appear on the student's schedule in Kateway as soon as official registration is complete.
+The course will appear on the student's online schedule as soon as official registration is complete.
 Students should not attend a class unless they are officially registered for the class.

 All students, with the exception of seniors and RN-BSN students, are required to meet with their advisor prior to registering for classes.
 All other students are strongly encouraged to consult their academic advisor for assistance in planning their registration (see Academic Advising section of this catalog).

 Students are limited to a maximum number of registered credits each term based on their program of study.
 In some academic circumstances, students have reduced credit maximums.

 All students are limited to 12 credits in summer session.
 The limits for fall and spring semester are listed by program below:

 - College for Women: 18

 A student who wants exceed the above credit limits in a given term should discuss her/his plans with his/her academic advisor.
 If the academic advisor supports the plan, the student then submits the Take Excess Credits form, found on the Office of the Registrar website.
 Approval of the request results in the student's credit limit being raised to the agreed upon number for that term.